rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Sites

-Get a list of sites
+This action is used to get a list of sites

 ##### Input